It's Always Sunny in Philadelphia

-It's Always Sunny in Philadelphia, also known colloquially as Always Sunny, is an American sitcom created by Rob McElhenney and co-developed by Glenn Howerton for FX, airing on FXX.
-It premiered on August 4, 2005, and stars Charlie Day, Howerton, McElhenney, Kaitlin Olson, and Danny DeVito.
-The series follows the exploits of a group of narcissistic and sociopathic friends who run the Irish dive bar Paddy's Pub in South Philadelphia, Pennsylvania, but spend most of their free time drinking, scheming, arguing among themselves, and plotting elaborate cons with each other, and at times against each other, for personal benefit, financial gain, revenge, or simply due to boredom or inebriation.
+It's Always Sunny in Philadelphia (IASIP) is an American sitcom created by Rob McElhenney (Note: Credited as Rob Mac beginning in season 17) and co-developed by Glenn Howerton for FX, currently airing on FXX and FX.
+The show premiered on August 4, 2005, and stars Charlie Day, Howerton, McElhenney, Kaitlin Olson, and Danny DeVito, with Day, Howerton, and McElhenney as executive producers.

+The series, influenced by earlier sitcoms like The Office (UK), Seinfeld and Curb Your Enthusiasm, follows the exploits of a group of narcissistic, sociopathic friends who run an Irish dive bar in South Philadelphia, but spend most of their free time drinking, scheming, fighting one another and ruining other people's lives for financial gain and revenge, or simply out of boredom or inebriation.

-The series has run for more seasons than any other American live-action sitcom, surpassing The Adventures of Ozzie and Harriets 14 seasons.
-In December 2020, the series was renewed for a total of four additional seasons, bringing it to 18 seasons.
-The show has received critical acclaim, with many lauding the cast performances and dark humor.
-It has amassed a large cult following.
-The seventeenth season premiered with two episodes on July 9, 2025.
+IASIP is the longest-running American live-action sitcom in terms of total seasons, surpassing The Adventures of Ozzie and Harriet with the release of its 15th season in December 2021.
+In December 2020, the series was renewed for a total of four additional seasons, bringing it to a total of 18 seasons.
+The eighteenth season premiered on August 17, 2026.

+The series has received critical acclaim, being described with ironic pejorative comparisons like "Seinfeld on crack" and "white trash comedy", and with many critics lauding the show's dark humor, satire, and the cast's performances.
+It has a large cult following.